 In some of these situations, the store or seller may still choose to give a refund, exchange or credit note.

-If they have their own refund policy that offers more than what is required by law, a consumer may be able to return the product, if for example, they bring the product back within a set period of time.
+A store may have their own refund policy offering more than what is required by law.
+For example a consumer may be able to return a product within a set time.
 The store or seller must comply with the terms of their in-store policies.